SigBaldi/dotFilesAndConfigs/README.md

 - A popular colorscheme (Gruvbox) for better visuals.

 ### Yazi: Blazing fast terminal file manager written in Rust, based on async I/O.

+Set up Yazi with a basic config from its repo.

+### WezTerm: A GPU-accelerated cross-platform terminal emulator and multiplexer written in Rust

 ### Zellij: A terminal workspace with batteries included